Reevaluating Policy Gradient Methods for Imperfect-Information Games: Conclusion

 \section{Conclusion}

 This work hypothesizes and presents evidence that generic deep PG methods are strong approaches for adversarial IIGs.
 Our results, along with those of \citet{mappo22}, who demonstrated PPO's effectiveness in cooperative IIGs, and \citet{mmd23}, who demonstrated MMD's effectiveness in adversarial IIGs, add to a growing body of evidence for the possibility that a single, simple PG method could serve as a universal algorithm for DRL in games.
-We believe this possibility is an aspiration worth pursuing.